 CMS Architecture - Non Resilient C

 This architecture is probably the least resilient of all.
-The CMS architecture is very similar to CMS Architecture Non Resilient A, except that the server also has the front-end web server architecture installed.
+The CMS architecture is very similar to CMS Architecture Non Resilient A but with the front-end web server architecture installed.

-None the less, this configuration is useful and is often used for development servers and on smaller implementations when there are no resilience issues.
+This configuration might be used for development servers and on smaller implementations when there are no resilience issues.

 CMS Architecture - Resilient A

 This is the simplest of our resilient CMS architecture diagrams.
-In order to make the solution resilient, there is a pair of load balanced CMS servers, with a SQL cluster repository.
+In order to make the solution resilient, there are a pair of load balanced CMS servers, with a SQL cluster repository.

-A simple modification to this configuration would be to house the SQL cluster on the CMS servers, meaning that just two servers are required for the minimum resilient solution.
+A simple modification to this configuration would be to house the SQL cluster on the CMS servers, with just two servers required for the minimum resilient solution.

 CMS Architecture - Resilient B

-This architecture is very similar to Resilient A, except that, for performance reasons, we have a pair of load balanced servers to run the Contensis services, as well as the load balanced GUI servers and a backend SQL cluster.
+This architecture is very similar to Resilient A. Performance is enhanced with a pair of load balanced servers to run the Contensis services, as well as the load balanced GUI servers and a backend SQL cluster.